Arlind-dev/dotfiles/README.md

 #### Usage

-You can control which features to enable or disable by modifying the `MyNixOS` settings in your `configuration.nix`.
+I can control which features to enable or disable by modifying the `MyNixOS` settings in my `configuration.nix`.
 For example:

 ```nix
    MyNixOS.virtualization = {